FotisVach/designPatterns/README.md

 # Java Design Patterns :hammer_and_wrench: (WIP)

-Just a repo with notes for Design Patterns
+Just a repo with notes and examples for Design Patterns

 - [x] SOLID Principles Notes